-The first Lighthouse on Bidston Hill was built in 1771, further from the body of water it lit than any other lighthouse in the world, ever.
+The first lighthouse on Bidston Hill was built in 1771, further from the body of water it lit than any other lighthouse in the world, ever.
 The octagonal tower housed a massive parabolic reflector, twelve feet in diameter, developed by William Hutchinson, Liverpool Harbour Master and one-time privateer.

-The present Bidston Lighthouse was built by Mersey Docks and Harbour Board in 1873, to a design by George Fosbery Lyster.
-It served as Liverpool’s principal lighthouse until 1913, and as an electric telegraph station until 1914.
+Bidston Lighthouse was re-built by the Mersey Docks and Harbour Board in 1873, to a design by George Fosbery Lyster.
+It operated as a lighthouse until 1913, and as an electric telegraph station until 1914.
 The building is Grade-II listed, privately owned and sometimes opened to the public.